apantsiop/allages/README.md

 * A rake task to move entries from Unrealased to a new version
 * Write tests
-* Make it work for non RoR projects
+* Break the rails dependency

 ## Contributing